Established after the Bolsheviks took power in 1919, the gulags were forced labor camps where at least 1 million people died over the next 50 years.

 If a woman had children, she would have to divide her own rations to feed them — sometimes as little as 140 grams of bread per day.

-But for some of the female prisoners, simply being allowed to keep your children was a blessing; many of the gulag children were shipped to distant orphanages.
+But for some of the female prisoners, simply being allowed to keep their own children was a blessing; many of the children in gulags were shipped to distant orphanages.
 Their papers were often lost or destroyed, making a reunion someday almost impossible.

 By the time the last Soviet gulag closed its gates, millions had died.
 Some worked themselves to death, some had starved, and others were simply dragged out into the woods and shot.
 It is unlikely the world will ever have an accurate count of the lives lost in the camps.